jesper-olsen/decision_tree/README.md

 # Decision Tree in Rust

 A from-scratch implementation of a CART (Classification and Regression Tree) algorithm in Rust.
-This project is intended as a learning tool and a demonstration of a performant machinelearning model built in a systems language.
+This project is intended as a learning tool and a demonstration of a performant machine learning model built in a systems language.

 It provides a core ```decision_tree``` library and a command-line application (```eval_tree```) for training, evaluatin, and visualising modelson CSV datasets.